LandrumTrev/GIF.HORSE/README.md

 # GIF.HORSE
 ##### Category-specific random animated GIF viewer

 JavaScript, jQuery, CSS, HTML, Bootstrap, Google Fonts, Font Awesome, GitHub, responsive web design (RWD), AJAX/async.
 Retrieves async data via AJAX from GIPHY.com API and manipulates DOM.
-Responsive web design.

 Clicking a pre-defined subject from the right-side button column will load a randomized group of three still images of animated .gifs from GIPHY.
 Clicking the same button again clears those three images and loads a new randomized set of three stills.
 Clicking on a still activates its animation, and clicking on it again stops the animation.